NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ### Fixed:

-♦ Clicking on the generated link (when setting to upload the file) was causing a crash.
+♦ Clicking on a link of an encoding (when setting to upload the file) was causing a crash.
 ♦ The error and exception details windows were not adjusting to the correct theme.

 ### Known Bugs: